jhartz/mp4downloader/docs/selective-content-replacement.markdown

 #### List of Variables

-Variables for the Default Filename preference:
+Variables related to the video being downloaded:

-- `%%TITLE` - replaced with the current video title
+- `%%TITLE` - replaced with the current video's title
+- `%%AUTHOR` - replaced with the current video's author (may not be present on some videos)
 - `%%HQ` - replaced with 1 if the video is currently being downloaded in high-quality/high-definition or 0 if it is not (NOTE: The variable is `%%HQ`, not `%%HD`)
 - `%%SITE` - replaced with the current site from which the video is being downloaded
 - `%%DOWNURL` - replaced with the direct URL of the video
 - `%%PAGEURL` - replaced with the URL of the video page that the video was on (ie. http://www.youtube.com/watch?v=...)
 - `%%DTA` - replaced with 1 if DownThemAll is being used to download the video or 0 if it is not

-Added in MP4 Downloader version 1.3.3 (still under development):
+Variables related to the current time and date:

 - `%%YEAR` - replaced with the current year (4 digits)
 - `%%SHORTYEAR` - replaced with the current year (2 digits)